Welcome to PDOS (Public Domain Operating System) and PDPCLIB (Public Domain Project C Library)

 There is also some miscellaneous programs with source code there, including OZPD (snippets of PD code), PDPZM (public domain zmodem), PDCOMM (PD communication routines for DOS, OS/2 and Windows), BBS-related stuff (Devil Dialer C, RSEND, Tobruk), RZSZPE - a port of rzsz (zmodem) to DOS and OS/2, and PDCRC - a set of CRC routines.

 Most discussion of PDPCLIB takes place here, amongst mainframe enthusiasts.
 And there is a discussion group for PDOS here.
 PDOS also has an IRC channel - irc.freenode.net #pdos .
 PDOS is also mentioned in the alt.os.development newsgroup.
 Anyone interested in making (explicitly public domain) enhancements to either component is most welcome.
 Note that although this is a free project and thus is expected to rely on volunteer programmers, I am willing to pay people a small amount - US$1/hour (instead of the normal US$0/hour) to work on this project.
+Actually, technically it will be a loan, but with repayment to be done via your will after you die.
 Note that I am an individual, not a company.